cloudify-cosmo/tattle/README.md

 `name` - the branch's name.

-`repo` - the branch's repo name. the repo field itself also contains a field of the repo's GitHub organization (or owner).
+`repo` - the branch's repo name.
+The repo field itself also contains a field of the repo's GitHub organization (or owner).

 `committer_email` - The email of the last conributer to the branch.